-- Staff and volunteers have adequate training in health and safety matters. - Site services risk assessment is completed every morning and any outstanding hazards are communicated in writing on the Early Years Risk Assessment. - Senior practitioners are responsible for ensure that the risk assessment is completed in the areas they are responsible. - The Centre Manager (or Deputy in the Centre Managers absence) will ensure that the Risk Assessments for each area has been delegated to a Senior Practitioner ensuring any absence is covered. - The Early Years Risk Assessment will be completed every day before children enter the setting, and will be reviewed throughout the day.
+- Staff and volunteers have adequate training in health and safety matters. - Site services daily checklist assessment is completed every morning and any outstanding hazards are communicated in writing on the daily checklists (Early Years, Community areas, Grow Wild, teatime club, communal areas). - Senior practitioners are responsible for ensuring that the daily checklist is completed in the areas they are responsible for.

-Unresolved significant hazards or maintenance requirements will be communicated in the Site Services folder.
+- The Centre Manager (or Deputy in the Centre Managers absence) will ensure that the daily checklists for each area have been delegated to a Senior Practitioner ensuring any absence is covered. - The Centre Daily Checklists will be completed every day before children enter the setting, and will be reviewed throughout the day. - Unresolved significant hazards or maintenance requirements will be communicated in the Site Services folder.